lanalancia/Godot-polymorph-addon/README.md

 # Godot-polymorph-addon
-SDK for Godot Polymorph Creators.
+SDK for Godot Polymorph Creator.
 Allows to load characters into a game